 Pipe the pastry cream into each doughnut and then dip the tops in the chocolate glaze.

-What Kind of Chocolate To USe
+What Kind of Chocolate To Use

 High quality baking chocolate is always a must-use in recipes like this!
 You won’t get the right consistency or flavor from using chocolate chips.
 That being said, when it comes to what kind, we used dark chocolate.
 You can use a milk, but it may be too sweet.

-Why Type of Yeast To Use
+What Type of Yeast To Use

 In this recipe, we used SAF Gold Yeast.
 This is important.
 We cannot guarantee any outcomes if you change what kind of yeast is used.